PELock/PELock-Software-Protection-and-Licensing-SDK/README.md

 ![Advanced software protection settings](https://www.pelock.com/img/en/products/pelock/options/protection/pelock-options-protection-advanced-protection-settings.png)

-##SDK
+## SDK

-You can closely integrate the protection and licensing features using dedicated SDK with hundreds of examples for C/C++, Delphi, Lazarus, Freepascal, PureBasic, PowerBASIC, D, Assembler with full source codes
+You can closely integrate the protection and licensing features using dedicated SDK with hundreds of examples for C/C++, Delphi, Lazarus, Free Pascal, PureBasic, PowerBASIC, D, Assembler with full source codes.

 ![Protection and Licensing SDK settings](https://www.pelock.com/img/en/products/pelock/options/protection/pelock-options-protection-sdk-system.png)

-##Software Licensing
+## Software Licensing

 PELock comes with a built-in licensing system, you can use it to easily add license key system for your application.